peterlacko/gooddata-ui/docs/afm_components.md

 The AFM components use [AFM](afm.md) property instead of specific properties such as `measures` or `viewBy` that are used in Visual Components.

-> **Warning!** AFM components are legacy elements from the previous GoodData.UI version and will be eventually deprecated.
+> **Warning!** AFM components are legacy elements from the previous GoodData.UI version and will be deprecated.
+Charts added after release 5.1.0 do not support AFM.

 ## Charts